dotmpe/chauvet/Hacking.rst

 it out there.
 My Linux laptop has tens of copies of them, many of which are the same.
 But not all.

-Formatting is spaces for the RGB columns, and two tabs before the title or name.
+Formatting is just columns and mixed tabs and spaces.
+The name does not seem to have any spaces, but regardless parsing this is trivial.

 Some copies have the RGB columns padded with spaces, to nicely right-align all the values.